 \subsection{Bootstrap}

 To examine the robustness of the results, we employed the following bootstrapping method.
-First, we randomly selected half of the posts from both the Democratic and Republican datasets.
+First, we randomly selected half of the posts from both the Democrat and Republican datasets.
 Next, we categorised the data points based on team dynamics and treatments.
 We then calculated the mean of the helpfulness scores from each resulting distribution.
-This process was repeated 184,756 times, corresponding to the number of possible combinations when selecting 10 out of 20 options.
-The distribution of the means of each category is shown in figures \ref{fig:bootstrap_inds_groups}, \ref{fig:bootstrap_groups}, and \ref{fig:bootstrap_covert_overt}. \FloatBarrier
+This process was repeated 184,756 times, corresponding to the number of possible combinations when selecting 10 options from 20.
+The distribution of the means of each category is shown in figures \ref{fig:bootstrap_inds_groups}, \ref{fig:bootstrap_groups}, and \ref{fig:bootstrap_covert_overt}.